corbob/corbob.github.io/_posts/2020-04-17-Configuring-ChocolateyGUI-for-non-admin-use.md

 To work around these drawbacks, you could have the non-admin user configured to automatically log in.
 You could also attempt to use a user with no password (this might be a solution, I have not actually tested this scenario).
 If you edit the properties of your ChocolateyGUI shortcut, you could prepend `sudo` to the target which will launch the Console client of sudowin and allow you to enter the password in a terminal window.

+This is the configuration I have settled upon for now.
+Is it ideal?
+No.
+Does it work?
+Yes.
+Have you encountered a similar issue?
+What steps did you take to resolve it?